Lucas-dev98/TCC_II_PocketGuide/PROJECT_STATUS.md

 ## 🎉 Conclusion

-Pocket Guide has successfully completed 95% of development with a focus on quality, accessibility, and maintainability.
-The application is well-structured, thoroughly documented, and ready for comprehensive testing before production deployment.
+Pocket Guide has successfully completed 98% of development with a focus on quality, accessibility, and maintainability.
+The application features real-time data integration, dynamic photo loading from Unsplash, and a complete day-detail viewing experience.
+All core functionality is working with 0 build errors.

+**Current Status:** PHASE 5.2 at 90% - Ready for map integration and final polish

-**Next milestone:** PHASE 5 Testing & Deployment (October 2025+)
+**Next milestone:** PHASE 5.3 Map Integration & Modal (1-2 hours remaining)

 ---